 This precious girl and my incredible wife is the inspiration that brought Suzie’s Friends to life.

 Shelley (Lavigne) Allison was born and grew up in South Windsor, Connecticut.
-At an early age she joined the Army and became a Vietnam era Nurse.
-Every time I look at the Viet Nam Memorial I think about how many young men’s last memories before they went to Heaven were of a beautiful little girl with an incredible smile and a gentle voice that helped to calm their fears.
+At an early age she joined the Army and became a Vietnam-era Nurse.
+Every time I look at the Vietmam Memorial I think about how many young men’s last memories before they went to Heaven were of a beautiful little girl with an incredible smile and a gentle voice that helped to calm their fears.

 Then there is me, John Allison.
 I too was in Vietnam but my time was nothing compared to that of Shelley’s.
 I was born in Staten Island, NY were at the age of 2 I became an orphan.
 I was adopted by my aunt and uncle from DuPont, Georgia at the age of 4.
-I graduated high school in 1963 where I became a Senior Class Superlative with the honorary title of ‘person LEAST LIKELY to succeed.’
-I pretty much stayed on that course until I met Shelley in 1992.
+I graduated high school in 1963.
+There was not much in my life to brag about until I met Shelley in 1992.
 I still don’t understand what she saw in me – but that is Shelley – always willing to take on the impossible.
 I know she was trying to help me get my life together.
 I am pretty sure it worked.
-Whatever good there is in me is because of her.
+Whatever good there is in me now is because of Shelley’s love.